zilishen/documentation/content/nms/admin-guides/authentication/oidc/oidc-azure.md

 ---
-title: "Set up OIDC Authentication with Azure AD"
+title: "Set up Azure AD as an OIDC Identity Provider"
 date: 2021-12-21T12:00:00-07:00
 draft: false
-description: "This guide explains how to configure OpenID Connect (OIDC) with Azure Active Directory as the identity provider."
+description: "This guide provides step-by-step instructions on configuring Azure Active Directory (AD) as an OpenID Connect (OIDC) identity provider (IdP) for NGINX Management Suite.
+By using OpenID authentication with NGINX Management Suite, you can implement role-based access control (RBAC) to limit user access to specific features available in NGINX Management Suite."
 # Assign weights in increments of 100
-weight: 400
+weight: 100
 toc: true
 tags: [ "docs" ]
 # Taxonomies